Bali bombings ache hasn't dimmed, says PM

 Commemorative services are taking take place across the nation.

-A memorial service is underway at Parliament House in Canberra and Australian flags are flying at half mast across the country.
+There was a service at Parliament House in Canberra, attended by Foreign Minister Penny Wong and former PM John Howard, and Australian flags flew at half mast across the country.

+“Today we remember what was taken, today we remember what was lost,” Senator Wong said.

+“While an act of terror might shake us, it can’t change us.

 A twilight service will be conducted at Allambe Memorial Park on the Gold Coast, featuring a bronze plaque listing the names of the 88 lost.